Trentonom0r3/PyShiftAE/PyShiftAE Documentation.md

   - `remove(layer: Layer)` **->** `NONE` : Removes a layer given a layer object.
   - `pop(index: int)` **->** `NONE`: Removes a layer based on index.
 If no index is provided, removes the last layer.

-- **Usage Notes:**
-  - It is necessary to assign the collection to a new variable.
 ### Class: `ProjectCollection`

 Represents a collection of projects.